Fencepost limestone: Background

 The sign for the Kansas Geological Survey is carved from a slab of Fencepost limestone as a monument to the stone's history.

 Such Stonepost signs welcome travelers to Post Rock Country communities.

 The Fencepost limestone is a relatively thin, resistant, and recognizable bed of stone that forms the middle range of bluffs in the Smoky Hills region of north-central Kansas, ranging from the Nebraska border near Mahaska, Kansas, about 200 miles southwest to within a few miles of Dodge City, Kansas, where it is seen in the buildings of the farms and cities of the area.

 The Fencepost limestone is unique for its contribution to the cultural landscape of Kansas, appearing as miles of stone fence posts lining austere fields and pastures.
 The drier climate coupled with the grazing habits of buffalo and the prairie burning practices of Plains Indians meant that the first European settlers to the region did not have enough local timber for construction and fencing.
 However, a suitable, easy to quarry stone was available.
 No other "area of the world has used a single rock formation so extensively for fencing."

-The source of this tough chalky limestone is the widespread and persistent topmost bed of the Greenhorn Limestone.
-The Fencepost limestone is the exceptionally wide ranging marker of the conformal contact between the Pfeifer Shale, which is the uppermost member Greenhorn Limestone below, and the Fairport Chalk, the lowest member of the Carlile Shale formation above.
+The source of this limestone is the topmost bed of the Greenhorn Limestone.
+The Fencepost limestone is the ranging marker of the conformal contact between the Pfeifer Shale, which is the uppermost member Greenhorn Limestone below, and the Fairport Chalk, the lowest member of the Carlile Shale formation above.

 This stone was first scientifically mentioned as the "Fencepost limestone" by F. W. Cragin in 1896 when he originally attempted to name it Downs limestone.
 The Fencepost bed has also been called Benton limestone for its prominence as a marker for the now generally obsolete Benton Group classification.

 Reporting on the "Fence-Post Horizon" in 1897, W. N. Logan noted fifty thousand stone posts in Mitchell and Lincoln counties alone.
 Since then, the informal name "Fencepost limestone bed" has come to have a stature equal that of the adjacent members.
 The greatest use of the Fencepost limestone, for fencing and building, was from 1884 to 1920.

 Effective July 1, 2018, Kansas Legislation HB 2650 designated Greenhorn Limestone formation, specifically "the famous "post rock" limestone" bed of that unit, to be the state rock of Kansas.